petk/awesome-dojo/README.md

 * [Dojo Boilerplate](https://github.com/csnover/dojo-boilerplate) - A starting boilerplate for developing with Dojo Toolkit
 * [Dojo Twitter bootstrap](https://github.com/xsokev/Dojo-Bootstrap) - An implementation of the Twitter Bootstrap framework using Dojo
 * [dojo.js](https://github.com/gpedro/dojo.js) - Minimalistic boilerplate to start your dojo with Jasmine and Gulp.
+* [dojo-node-boilerplate](https://github.com/kitsonk/dojo-node-boilerplate) - A quickstart "template" for using Dojo Toolkit on NodeJS

 ## Packages, libraries and scripts